Cisco ISE on Amazon Web Services

 • You cannot convert the Cisco ISE Disk EBS Volume as an AMI and then relaunch another EC2 instance with this AMI.

-• The following deployment types are supported, but you must ensure that internode latencies are below 300 milliseconds:
+The following two deployment types are supported, but you must ensure that internode latencies are less than 300 milliseconds:

 • Hybrid deployments with some Cisco ISE nodes on premises and some nodes in AWS.

-Launch a Cisco ISE CloudFormation Template Through AWS Marketplace
+Launch a Cisco ISE CFT through AWS Marketplace

 The Cisco ISE CFT creates an instance of the General Purpose SSD (gp2) volume type.